kennkitchen/Webinology-Plugin-Template/README.md

   * [PHPUnit](https://phpunit.de/)
   * [PHPStan](https://phpstan.org/)

+Be sure and remove any of these that you're not actually planning to use.

 Composer is also used to bring in all classes that are present in the custom `classes` subdirectory.
 There's an example class file in there already.

 ### General WordPress Plugin Boilerplate info
-For general information about using the WordPress Plugin Boilerplace, see See [WordPress Plugin Boilerplate Part One](https://kenn.kitchen/wordpress-plugin-boilerplate-part-one/) and [WordPress Plugin Boilerplate Part Two](https://kenn.kitchen/wordpress-plugin-boilerplate-part-two/) at Kenn Kitchen's blog.
+For general information about using the WordPress Plugin Boilerplate, see See [WordPress Plugin Boilerplate Part One](https://kenn.kitchen/wordpress-plugin-boilerplate-part-one/) and [WordPress Plugin Boilerplate Part Two](https://kenn.kitchen/wordpress-plugin-boilerplate-part-two/) at Kenn Kitchen's blog.

 ## TODO